About

 Charitable Support

-• LaGuardia Community College Foundation, a separate 501(c)(3), has raised over $45 million since its formation in 2003, and has provided scholarships, stipends, emergency aid, and on-campus employment to more than 30,000 students.
+• LaGuardia Community College Foundation, a separate 501(c)(3), has raised over $51 million since its formation in 2003, and has provided scholarships, stipends, emergency aid, and on-campus employment to thousands of LaGuardia students.

 • LaGuardia has garnered major support from such leading funders as Goldman Sachs Gives, Bill & Melinda Gates Foundation, Robin Hood, Henry Luce Foundation, The Carroll and Milton Petrie Foundation, and The Teagle Foundation.